arnewohletz/AllMyNotes/source/tutorial/windows/wimage.rst

     The tag present in the reparse point buffer is invalid

-It means, some of the mentioned junction files might be in a damaged state.
+It means, some mentioned junction files might be in a damaged state.
-This may occur if OneDrive has crashed or has been terminated improperly at some point.
+This may occur if OneDrive has crashed or terminated improperly at some point.

 #.
 Open a command prompt as administrator
 #.
 Enter (in case the system drive uses a different letter, replace ``c`` below):

-    .. prompt:: bash C:\\>
+    .. prompt:: text C:\\>

         chkdsk c: /r /f

 #.
-Confirm with 'Y' when asked.
+Confirm with :kbd:`Y` when asked.
 #.
-Restart the PC and allow disk check to run (it may take two hours or longer).
+Restart the PC and wait for the disk check to complete (it may take two hours or longer).
 #.
 Retry running the WIMage script.

 .. footbibliography::